Brian Anderson Player Props: Brewers vs. Reds

-After batting .235 with three doubles, a home run, four walks and five RBI in his past 10 games, Brian Anderson and the Milwaukee Brewers face the Cincinnati Reds (who will hand the ball to Brandon Williamson) at 5:10 PM ET on Friday.
+The Milwaukee Brewers and Brian Anderson, who went 0-for-5 last time out, battle Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Blue Jays.
+He had a hitless performance in his last game (0-for-5) against the Reds.

 Brian Anderson Game Info & Props vs. the Reds